Register your Voice!

 – Margaret Mead

-Civic Engagement is "working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
+Thomas Ehrlich may have said it best when he defined civic engagement as "Working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes."
-(Thomas Ehrlich)